 Treats Night Blindness

-Zinc for treating diarrhea
+Zinc for treating Diarrhoea

-Treating of psychiatric conditions
+Treating of Psychiatric Conditions

 Prevention of autism

-Autism is a condition that affects individuals and zinc has been used to reduce its impact on individuals the mineral suppresses the symptoms of the disease and makes it easier for patients to function normally.
+Autism is a condition that affects individuals, and zinc has been used to reduce its impact on individuals.
+The mineral suppresses the symptoms of the disease and makes it easier for patients to function normally.
 Zinc can reverse brain cell changes in people who have autism.

 Zinc helps in reducing stress and improving the mood of an individual